-- A collection of the desired type must be defined.
-This can be done in the declaration section of an SPL program, which results in a local type that is accessible only within that program.
-For nested table and varray types this can also be done using the
+- Define a collection of the desired type.
+You can do this in the declaration section of an SPL program, which results in a local type that you can access only in that program.
+For nested table and varray types, you can also do this using the

-CREATE TYPEcommand, which creates a persistent, standalone type that can be referenced by any SPL program in the database.
+CREATE TYPEcommand, which creates a persistent, standalone type that any SPL program in the database can reference.

-- Variables of the collection type are declared.
-The collection associated with the declared variable is said to be uninitialized at this point if there is no value assignment made as part of the variable declaration.
+- Declare variables of the collection type.
+The collection associated with the declared variable is uninitialized at this point if no value assignment is made as part of the variable declaration.

 - Uninitialized collections of nested tables and varrays are null.
-A null collection does not yet exist.
+A null collection doesn't yet exist.
 Generally, a